timescale/docs/cloud/billing/account-management.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/add_credit_card.png" alt="Adding a payment method in Timescale Cloud"/>

 <highlight type="note">
 The first credit card that you add to the payment method is set as the `Primary payment method`, by default.
-After you add other cards to the payment method, click `Set as primary` to set the card as primary for payments.
+After you add other cards to the payment method, click `Set as primary` to set that card as primary for payments.
 </highlight>

 </procedure>